Fabian Ware: The Morning Post

 When Glenesk died in November, Lady Bathurst became owner of the paper.
-Lady Bathurst and Ware generally got along as they both supported an aggressive far-right political stance.
+Lady Bathurst and Ware generally got along as they both held a political stance firmly to the right - though Ware's instincts for social reform were very strong.
 Ware was involved in hiring Robbie Ross as an art editor for the paper in August 1908.
 After the Bosnian Crisis in 1908, Ware became further convinced that the United Kingdom was falling behind Germany in military strength, a stance Wilkinson did not agree with.
 In a letter to Wilkinson, Ware wrote that The Morning Post "should boldly point to the German danger" and "rub in the immediate necessity of universal military service and the re-organisation of naval matters".
 He said that if the newspaper did not adopt that stance, "I cannot ... continue to accept the responsibility of its editorship."
 Wilkinson considered the letter "a demand that I should abandon my sincerity as a writer, that is commit suicide".
 He felt Ware wanted "to hasten a war with Germany while I hope it may be averted by proper attention to navy and army and by sound foreign policy".